Overview

 SimpleGrid

-Set up a column layout with a given number of equal-width columns.
+Set up a column-based layout with a given number of equal-width columns:

-The grid container spans the whole line and the columns together span the whole container.
+The grid container spans the whole line and the columns together span the whole line too.

 We set the number of columns with cols.
 It defaults to a single track.
-Best Practice: adapt the column count based on screen size, by providing at least two values.
+The best practice is to adapt the number of columns based on screen size:

 Container

-A wrapper that centers the content and keeps it aways from the screen edges.
-For example, we wrap the main column of a website, to have centering in desktop and padding on mobile.
+A wrapper that centers the content and keeps it aways from screen edges.

 max-width version

-The default padding is 16px, aka md.
-We change it with the regular px style prop.
+maw. - The default padding is 16px, aka md.
+We change it with the

 fluid version